wernerglinka/glinka.dev.2024/src/content/blog/web-component-cloudinary-image.md

               ```

               ## Updating the Image
-              We are using a method `udateImage` to update the image.
-This method will be called when the component is added to the DOM and when the `base` or `imageid` properties change.
+              We are using a method `updateImage` to update the image.
+This method will be called when the component is added to the DOM and when any property changes.
 The method will update the aspect ratio of the image wrapper, load the low-resolution image, and start observing the component for intersection with the viewport to then load the high-resolution image.

               ```javascript
               this.updateImage = async () => {